Project

 [1] https://bugzilla.kernel.org/show_bug.cgi?id=13934

-Updated by lx r over 7 years ago
+LR Updated by lx r about 9 years ago Actions #1

 The behaviour should be configurable.
 There are 2 bits reserved to configure this behaviour.